Senswriter vs. Atticus: Choosing the Smarter Writing & Formatting Workflow

 What files do I need for KDP print and ebooks?

-Both Senswriter and Atticus provide the essential files for Amazon KDP: a print-ready PDF for physical books and an EPUB for ebooks.
-Senswriter also provides a DOCX export and a cover PNG for your project.
+Both Senswriter and Atticus provide the main files most self-publishers need: a print-ready PDF for print and an EPUB for ebooks.
+Senswriter also provides DOCX and a cover PNG.

 Does Senswriter include AI?